Goldcap/ember_utils/README.md

 Synopsis
 =============
 This address book was written in the Ember.js framework, and takes advantage of UI Bindings and the core Ember services.
+It leverages Python Django for server operations.

 Due to the relative maturity (or lack thereof) of Ember.js, a number of JS utilities were developed to manage fetch, list, and other AJAX operations.